squeak-smalltalk/squeak.org/_downloads/trunk.md

 cols:       6
 category:   Quick Download
 ---
-This is latest experimental Squeak image which is not expected to be stable.
-Therefore, this image is targeted to platform developers.
-If you do not know how to get this running, please see below for further instructions.
+The trunk image is the latest experimental edition of our Squeak images.
+It is mainly used by platform developers and not expected to be stable, yet.
+(Make sure to get the most recent VM.)

 |                   | Version   | Link   |
 | ----------------- |:--------- | ------:|